 There is no rule that says you have to cook a made from scratch meal every night.
 Some of our favorite quick and easy meals are tacos, frozen pizzas, chicken tenders, quesadillas, grilled cheese sandwiches, and macaroni and cheese.

 - Look at the week ahead.
 Is there anything going on that you need to take into consideration?
 Guests?
 Events?
 Out to Eat?
+Keep all of that in mind as you choose your meals.

 - Refer to your master list.
 Pick 4-7 dinners depending on your schedule, 2-3 lunches and breakfasts that can be rotated, choose side dishes and snacks.